chastell/practicing-ruby/persisting-relations.md

 of this particular type/schema.

-The main drawback of this approach is dereferencing – getting other objects related to a given object at hand would be a two-step process: getting all of the object’s relations (potentially only of a certain type) and then getting all of the ‘other’ objects referenced by these relations.
+The main drawback of this approach is dereferencing – getting other objects related to the object at hand would be a two-step process: getting all of the object’s relations (potentially only of a certain type) and then getting all of the ‘other’ objects referenced by these relations.
 Note, however, that this is exactly what we do every day with join tables for many-to-many